uch2ha/Razoo-Store/README.md

   cd Razoo-Store
 ```

-4. Create a .env file in the root directory of the project and provide the necessary environment variable values.
+4. Create a .env file in the root of the backend or frontend directory and provide the necessary environment variable values.
 You can use the provided .env.example file as a template.

 - Backend